Making Decisions

 The Gap

-This connects to Accomplishing Objectives: you have a current state and a desired state.
+This connects to Accomplishing Objectives: there is a current state and a desired state.
 The gap is what creates the need for a decision.

 Understanding the gap is the first step.
 The second step is recognizing that not all solutions to that gap are equal.